EmergeTools/emerge-android/snapshots/README.md

 snapshots._

 Then, run the `emergeLocalSnapshots<variant>` task to generate snapshots.
-You'll need a connected device or emulator actively running.
+You'll need a connected device or emulator actively running and `ANDROID_HOME` set to the location of the Android SDK is on your `PATH`.

 ```shell
 ./gradlew :snapshots:snapshots-sample:emergeLocalSnapshotsDebug